youwen5/blog/src/posts/2024-05-25-haskell-blog.md

 ### speaking of math

 We can have math inline, like so:
 $\int_\infty^\infty \, e^{-x^2}\,dx = \sqrt{\pi}$.
-This site ships MathML math
+This site ships semantic
-with its HTML, and the MathJax script to the client.
-MathJax renders all of the math so it looks nice and standardized across browsers, but the math still displays regardless (like say if MathJax couldn't load due to slow network) because of MathML.
-Best of both worlds.
-Pros:
+MathML math with its HTML, and the MathJax script to the client.

+It'd be nice if MathML could just be used and supported across all browsers, but unfortunately we still aren't quite there yet.
+Firefox is the only one where everything looks 80% of the way to LaTeX.
+On Safari and Chrome, even simple equations like $\sqrt{\pi}$ render improperly.

+Pros of MathML:

 - A little more accessible
 - Can be rendered without additional stylesheets.
 I just installed the Latin